Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/Highlight-Settings.md

 ### Highlight Mask
 A grayscale texture which utilises its brightness to control highlight intensity.
 Applying the highlight mask allows to fine-tune the reflectivity on the material.

- Gray Scale Texture Sample |
+ Gray Scale Texture Example |
 | ---- |
 |<img src="images/UVCheckGrid.png" height="256">|